Original content reposted from the HobieCat Forum.

 Kayak storage isn’t often given much thought, but doing it improperly can lead to permanent damage.
 Matt Miller, Director of Parts & Accessory Sales at Hobie Cat USA, shares tips and techniques for properly storing your Hobie Kayak.

 Important: When storing your Hobie Kayak, do NOT hang your kayak from the bow and stern handles.
 These handles are designed for carrying the kayak, not for hanging for long periods of time.
 The plastic will slowly stretch over time and possibly even eventually fail which will create a hole.
-When storing your Hobie kayak, it is important to be sure that it is well supported.
+When storing your Hobie kayak, it is important to be sure that it is well supported in something such as a kayak storage rack.

 Storing your Hobie Kayak on the ground or on a rack